mitchkeller/accessible-STEM-materials/README.md

 ## Context

 I'm using "STEM materials" as a shorthand for "courses requiring a significant amount of mathematical notation".
 I have a preferred technology (PreTeXt) for preparing accessible forms of longer documents, but the suggestions here will cover a wider range of tools that can be used successfully for shorter documents.
+We need to think about how to do this because of how screen readers [handle mathematical content](https://mathtech.org/2025/04/25/screen-reader.html).

 ## Main materials